Coursework

 Choosing your stream

-Students are encouraged to pursue either a LITERARY AND CULTURAL STUDIES stream, or a FILM/SCREEN STUDIES stream within the Programme.
+Students are encouraged to pursue either a LITERARY AND CULTURAL STUDIES stream, or a FILM AND MEDIA STUDIES stream within the Programme.
 Students are also allowed to not pursue any specific streams.

 • LITERARY AND CULTURAL STUDIES stream elective courses: